 Project CTRL +S

-The process commences with extensive drives across schools and apartments, rallying citizens and institutions to contribute their unused paper.
-Scrap paper, which might otherwise end up in landfills, becomes a valuable raw material for the CTRL + S initiative.
+This process begins with extensive drives lead by our youth volunteers across schools and apartments, rallying citizens and institutions to contribute their unused paper.
+Scrap paper, which might otherwise end up in landfills, becomes a very valuable raw material for the CTRL + S initiative.
 This collection phase not only promotes responsible consumption but also fosters community involvement, making citizens active participants in a transformative cause.
-Our collaboration with 80+ schools including Vibgyor Groups of Schools, Bangalore International, Delhi Public School, Legacy School etc and 70+ apartments.
+Our collaborations have been with almost 100+ schools including Vibgyor Groups of Schools, Bangalore International, Delhi Public School, Legacy School etc who actively contribute to our project.

 Project Cov-Action